 This, the smallest woodpecker in North America, is found across most of the continent.
-Its range is from coast to coast and from the northern tree line to the Gulf and the desserts and dry grasslands just north of the Mexican border.
-The female differs from the male only that it lacks the red occipital patch.
+Its range is from coast to coast and from the northern tree line to the Gulf and the deserts and dry grasslands just north of the Mexican border.
+The female differs from the male only in that it lacks the red occipital patch.
 Both sexes drum on tree trunks or dead limbs to advertise their presence and proclaim their territorial rights.
-Their agility comes from their small size and allows to feed on smaller branches and farther out on their tips than other woodpeckers.
+Their agility comes from their small size and allows them to feed on smaller branches and farther out on their tips than other woodpeckers.

 | Pileated Woodpecker